vitaly-t/pg-promise/README.md

 ---
 * `error`

 Global notification of an error while executing a query.
+This is to simplify error logging for all rejected queries.
+Query-formatting issues are outside this notification, unless you opt to use `pgFormatting`.

 ```javascript
 var options = {
     error: function(err, client, query, params){